DanteHealy/Learn_Shop/README.md

 # Learning Shop

-[Learning Shop](https://dante-learn-shop.herokuapp.com/) is an eCommerce platform offering high quality affordable digital learning products to enhance a customer's professional skills.
+[Learn Shop](https://dante-learn-shop.herokuapp.com/) is an eCommerce platform offering high quality affordable digital learning products to enhance a customer's professional skills.

 The platform is intended to offer a range of job related and marketable skills across a broad range of categories from general business to technical IT courses.
 The aim is to make learning accessible whilst increasing our customer's income through improved capability.